Skip to main content

 Level 4 DOT Inspection: Special Inspection

 Special audits are reserved for a very specific vehicle feature and are considered one-time evaluations.
-Level 4 DOT inspections can help inspectors monitor and track how a specific violation is trending over time.
+Level 4 DOT inspections can help the auditor monitor and track how a specific violation is trending over time.

 Level 5 DOT Inspection: Vehicle-Only Inspection